Longwater1234/WedemyServer/README.md

 This project uses Redis for 2 main tasks: Caching, and Storing login sessions.
 You can download latest Redis (macOS & Linux) from https://redis.io/download.
 Windows users may download the latest native installer (.msi) from [this GitHub repo](https://github.com/tporadowski/redis/releases).
 Alternatively, you could pull its Docker image.
-Another option, you could try Redis Cloud at: https://redis.com/try-free/.
+Another option you could try is Redis Cloud at: https://redis.com/try-free/.
 Remember to replace Redis credentials inside application.yml (or in your ENV variables).

 | Tip 💡 | Redis now has an OFFICIAL cross-platform desktop GUI client: RedisInsight.
 Download it free [here](https://redis.com/redis-enterprise/redis-insight/) |